oligot/go-mod-upgrade/readme.md

 A listing is preceded by a legend explaining the letters it uses, and only those, so a reader meeting `iD` need not go looking.
 It is written alongside the other progress lines rather than into the listing, which keeps what a tool reads free of prose.

-`--filter=+disowned` keeps the modules given up on, whether by their author or by a policy.
+`--labels=+disowned` keeps the modules given up on, whether by their author or by a policy.
 A module can be perfectly current and still be a liability, because whoever wrote it has stopped.

 `D` and `R` are found for free.
 Both are declared upstream and reported by `go list`, and the two differ in a way worth keeping straight: a deprecation describes the module, so no upgrade resolves it, while a retraction describes the version in use, so upgrading usually does. `--verbose` and the `json` format carry the author's own message, which normally names the successor: